 The type of immunotherapy used depends on the exact subtype of blood cancer being treated.
-Many immunotherapy treatment options are still only available through clinical trials.
-If you are interested in immunotherapy, talk with your doctor about your options, including a clinical trial.
+Many treatment options are still only available through clinical trials.
+If you are interested in immunotherapy, talk with your doctor about your options, including clinical trials.

 Types of Immunotherapy

-The monoclonal antibody, rituximab for example, recognizes the CD20 antigen on the surface of B lymphocytes and destroys those cells.
-Rituximab was the first monoclonal antibody shown to be effective in treating cancers that arise in B-cells and remains an important front line treatment for these leukemias and lymphoma.
+One example is the monoclonal antibody rituximab.
+It recognizes the CD20 antigen on the surface of B lymphocytes and destroys those cells.
+Rituximab was the first monoclonal antibody shown to be effective in treating cancers that start in B-cells.
+It is still a key treatment for these leukemias and lymphoma.

-But it is now one of an increasing number of similar drugs targeting specific antigens in a wide variety of leukemias and lymphomas.
-In some cases, these drugs are combined with chemotherapy agents or radioactive particles to deliver treatment directly to the cancer cell.
+There are a growing number of similar drugs that target specific antigens in many leukemias and lymphomas.
+In some cases, these drugs are combined with chemotherapy drugs or radioactive particles to deliver treatment directly to cancer cells.

 Adoptive Cell Therapies

-Therapeutic cancer vaccines work on roughly the same principle—to teach the immune system to recognize an individual's tumor and attack it.
-The goal is to produce a treatment that will retain that "immunologic memory" and continue destroying the cancer cells for a long period of time.
-To do that, it is necessary to identify a specific characteristic of the abnormal cell that will trigger the immune response.
+Vaccines that treat cancer (called therapeutic vaccines) teach the immune system to recognize a person's tumor and attack it.
+The goal is to produce a treatment that will let the immune system quickly recognize an antigen it has seen before and keep destroying the cancer cells for a long time.
+This is called immune memory.
+To do that, scientists identify a specific feature of the cancer cell that will trigger the immune response.

-One excellent example of this is the Philadelphia chromosome, an abnormality found in 95% of people with chronic myeloid leukemia (CML).
-The immune system is able to recognize this mutation and attack it, although the response is not sufficient to kill all the cancer cells.
+One example is the Philadelphia chromosome.
+This is a genetic mutation found in 95% of people with chronic myeloid leukemia (CML).
+The immune system is able to recognize this mutation and attack it.
+However, the response is not good enough to kill all the cancer cells.

-There are now trials that seek to boost both the natural immune response to the CML cells and promote an immune memory using a vaccine.
+Some clinical trials are using a vaccine to try to boost the immune system’s response to CML cells and promote an immune memory.

-Other trials using cancer vaccines are underway to treat type of leukemia, such as acute myeloid leukemia (AML).
-In many instances, therapeutic cancer vaccines don't eliminate the blood cancer, they keep it in check or suppress its growth.
+Other trials are using cancer vaccines to treat some types of leukemia such as acute myeloid leukemia (AML).
+In many cases, these cancer vaccines don't get rid of all the blood cancer.
+But they keep it in check or curb its growth.

 Side Effects of Immunotherapy

-These side effects result from the increased activity of the immune system.
-While the goal is to kill the cancer cells, the boost in the immune response can affect normal cells as well.
+The increased activity of the immune system can cause these side effects.
+While the goal is to kill the cancer cells, the boost in the immune response can affect normal cells too.

-For many people with cancer, the side effects of immunotherapy are relatively mild and often temporary.
-More serious problems are usually controlled with drugs, including steroids and others that reduce the inflammatory response.
+For many people with cancer, these side effects are fairly mild and don’t last long.
+More serious problems are usually controlled with drugs, including steroids.

 The Future of Immunotherapy for Leukemia and Lymphoma

-The field of immuno-oncology for cancers that arise in the blood and lymphatic systems is still in its very early stages.
-Researchers are finding new targets for more types of blood cancer and learning more about why some people respond so well, and others do not.
+The field of immunotherapy for leukemia and lymphoma is still in its very early stages.
+Researchers are finding new targets for more types of blood cancer.
+They are learning more about why some people respond so well and others do not.

-As the understanding of the dynamic relationship between cancer cells and the immune system deepens, there will be increasing opportunities to develop new therapies using that knowledge to improve the outcomes for people with many different types of leukemia and lymphoma.
+Scientists are using what they learn about the relationship between cancer cells and the immune system to develop new treatments.
+This will improve the outcomes for people with many different types of leukemia and lymphoma.